A non-linear monotonicity principle and applications to Schr\"odinger type problems: Proofs

 where to obtain the last inequality we used that $ \lim_{x\rightarrow +\infty} h'(x)=+\infty$.
 Using this result in \eqref{eq:GradtoSign1} shows that $\textstyle\int h\left(\frac{\de\QQ_\epsilon}{\de\P}\right)\, \de\P$ exists and belongs to $(-\infty,+\infty]$.
 Similarly,

 Next, we observe that if we can prove that for $\gamma=\theta,\theta'$ we have

 then we obtain the conclusion dividing by $\epsilon$ on both sides in \eqref{eq_conv_ineq_eps}, integrating in $\de\PP$ and letting $\epsilon\rightarrow 0$.
 We only argue in the case when $\lim_{x\downarrow 0}h'(x)=-\infty$, the other case being simpler.
 In this case, condition (iv) implies that $\gamma$-a.s. $\de\Q/\de\P$ takes values in a compact set of $(0,+\infty)$.
 Using this last observation and (iii) we deduce that $\gamma$-a.s. $\de\Q_\epsilon/\de\P$, viewed as a function of $x,y$ and $\varepsilon$, takes its values in a compact set of $(0,+\infty)$ provided $\varepsilon$ is small enough.
-The desired conclusion follows by dominated convergence. \end{proof} The second ingredient, towards the proof of Lemma \ref{SpecialMP}, is the following result from \cite{BeGoMaSc08}, which is a consequence of a duality result by Kellerer \cite{Ke84}.
+The desired conclusion follows by dominated convergence. \end{proof} The second ingredient, towards the proof of Lemma \ref{SpecialMP}, is the following result from \cite{BeGoMaSc08}, which is a consequence of a duality result by Kellerer \cite{Ke84}. {We recall that if $\alpha,\beta$ are two measures, we write $\alpha\leq \beta$ if $\alpha(A)\leq \beta(A)$ for all $A$ measurable sets.
+In the following, we denote by $p_i$ the projection onto the $i$-th coordinate of a product space, so that if $\eta$ is a measure on such product then $p_i(\eta)$ denotes its $i$-th marginal.}